 Her freshman and sophomore years of college were marked by full semesters of music courses, attending panels in and around the L.A. area, and stretching herself musically while discovering her unique "voice" as a composer.
 Caitlin studied composition under film/concert composer Alex Lu (In Pursuit of Silence, Prometheus, Robin Hood) and violinist/composer Gary Kuo (All My Children, The Young and the Restless).
 In addition to private lessons, she studied film scoring and music technology under orchestrator/composer/arranger Mike Watts (The Simpsons, Passion of the Christ, Elf, The Jungle Book).
 During her sophomore year, Caitlin collaborated with fellow students to compose the score for her first film and first feature film.
 She composed, recorded and produced her first independent film score in June 2016 for the short film Tissue, directed by Jeff Schulder.
 In October of 2016, her concert work for solo clarinet titled Doubt was premiered by the principle clarinetist of the Pacific Symphony, Joseph Morris, after winning the "A Piacere Competition."

-Caitlin is currently in her junior year at Biola University pursuing her undergraduate degree in Music Composition with an emphasis in violin.
-In addition to studying composition, she enjoys playing violin as the Principle Second Violinist in the Biola Symphony Orchestra and learning alongside the five other women composers in her graduating class.
+Caitlin is currently in her senior year at Biola University pursuing her undergraduate degree in Music Composition with an emphasis in violin.
+In addition to studying composition, she enjoys playing violin as the Principle Second Violinist in the Biola Symphony Orchestra and learning alongside the four other women composers in her graduating class.
 Caitlin actively pursues compositional projects outside of her studies to build her portfolio for her future career.

 You can find samples of Caitlin's work under the "Music" and "Film & Video" pages or on SoundCloud.
 If you would like to contact Caitlin about a project or would like more information please visit the "Contact" page.